 What Exactly is the Bug in SUMO Discounts that Makes All Shop Products Free?

 This bug can be triggered by enabling SUMO Memberships from within the plugin’s settings.
-From the General Settings menu on the main Settings page in your WordPress Dashboard, there are a series of checkboxes which enable various discount parameters, such as User Role and Specific Product discounts.
+From the General Settings menu on the main Settings page in your WordPress Dashboard, there are a series of checkboxes that enable various discount parameters, such as User Role and Specific Product discounts.

 When you enable the “SUMO Memberships” function via this checkbox, and save your changes, the entire store’s products’ prices will be reduced to 0 dollars, and customers will be able to “purchase” everything for free.
 Obviously, this is a massive problem for development, and teams should act very carefully when working with the current version of SUMO WooCommerce Dynamic Pricing Discounts.